interaction-lab/HARMONI/harmoni_dialogues/harmoni_bot/README.md

 This package wraps different chatbot services that can be used with HARMONI.
 Currently we support AWS Lex, Google Dialogflow, and Rasa.

 ### Using the Rasa service
-There are two default Rasa assistant available: `rasa_example` and `rasa_greeter`.
-The Rasa workspaces for these assistants are located in
-`harmoni_bot/src`, and can be set in `configuration.yaml` by changing the rasa_assistant parameter value to the name of the corresponding workspace:
+The default Rasa assistant is `rasa_example`.
+The Rasa workspace for this assistant is located in `harmoni_models/bot`, and the assistant name can be set in `configuration.yaml` by changing the rasa_assistant parameter value to the name of the corresponding workspace.

-"rasa_greeter" for `rasa_greeter`, "rasa_example" for `rasa_example`, etc. The start_rasa_server.sh script is called before
-the service is launched and gets the correct path to train and run the Rasa server through rosparam.
+The start_rasa_server.sh script is called before the service is launched and gets the correct path to train and run the Rasa server through rosparam.
+The model is only trained and run if it is a valid bot within `harmoni_models/bot`.

 ### Adding Rasa assistants
-Rasa workspaces must be placed in the `harmoni_bot` directory for the start_server script to find the workspace path.
+Custom Rasa bots must also be placed in `harmoni_models/bot` for the start_server script to find the workspace path.

 ## Usage
 ## Parameters